In most cases, the cause of Vasculitis is unknown.

 Treatment for vasculitis depends on the severity of symptoms and the patient’s general health.
 Treatment can include corticosteroids, immunosuppressive drugs, new biologic therapeutics and antibiotics.
 Other treatments might include plasmapheresis and intravenous gamma globulin.

-All the information above is gathered from the Vasculitis Foundation website www.vasculitisfoundation.org, their written and DVD information, Vasculitis UK website www.vasculitis-uk.org.uk, Vasculitis Foundation Canada www.vasculitis.ca and from liaising with Vasculitis consultants.
+All the information above is shared with us by kind permission of the Vasculitis Foundation, www.vasculitisfoundation.org, Vasculitis UK www.vasculitis-uk.org.uk, Vasculitis Foundation Canada, www.vasculitis.ca